Book of Mormon Compare

 23And now he did not tarry in the land of Zarahemla, but he did march forth with a large army, even towards the city of Bountiful; for it was his determination to go forth and cut his way through with the sword, that he might obtain the north parts of the land.

-24& supposing that their greatest strength was in the centre of the land therefore he did march forth giving them no time to assemble themselves together save it were in small bodies & in this man ner they did fall upon them & cut them down to the earth
+& supposing that their greatest strength was in the centre of the land therefore he did march forth giving them no time to assemble themselves together save it were in small bodies & in this manner they did fall upon them & cut them down to the earth

 24And, supposing that their greatest strength was in the center of the land, therefore he did march forth, giving them no time to assemble themselves together save it were in small bodies; and in this manner they did fall upon them and cut them down to the earth.

-25but behold this march of Coriantumr through the centre of the land gave Moronihah great advantage over them notwithstanding the greatness of the number of the Nephites which were slain
+but behold this march of Coriantumr through the centre of the land gave Moronihah great advantage over over them notwithstanding the greatness of the number of the Nephites which were slain

 25But behold, this march of Coriantumr through the center of the land gave Moronihah great advantage over them, notwithstanding the greatness of the number of the Nephites who were slain.